 Generally, I will do the Merchandiser gigs that don’t require me to interact with anyone.
 I always avoid the ones where I have to interact with a store manager since those don’t seem worth it to me and I don’t really want to interact with anyone.

-Observa also has picture taking gigs that work the same as all of the other apps in this section.
+Observa also has picture-taking gigs that work the same as all of the other apps in this section.
 These tasks are usually easy to complete and only require you to take a few pictures and answer a few questions.
-I would incorporate Observa into my side hustle repertoire more often, but there usually aren’t very many Observa tasks in my area.
+I would incorporate Observa into my side hustle repertoire more often, but I’ve found there typically aren’t very many Observa tasks in my area.
 For a more in-depth look at Observa, be sure to check out my Observa review.